September 15, 2009

-Rebel Youth is looking for hitchhiking stories.
-If you have a good hitchhiking tale, write us at Rebel Youth (at) ycl-ljc.ca
+Rebel Youth is looking for hitchhiking stories, and also experiences with the challenges faced by women, trans people, hitchhickers facing racism, or stories of people with disabilities on the road...
+If you have a good hitch hiking tale, write a comment below or email us at Rebel Youth (at) ycl-ljc.ca

 Most people you ask will tell you hitchhiking is dead, or so dangerous it’ll kill you the moment you get in your first ride.
 Those who have actually hitchhiked will tell a different story of this age old thrifty transport.